HuangJunJie2017/HuangJunJie2017.github.io/_pages/about.md

   - /about.html
 ---

 *I am Junjie Huang, currently an algorithm researcher in PhiGent Robotics.
-Before that, I worked in Xforward AI Technology Co., LTD.*
+Before that, I worked for Xforward AI Technology Co., LTD.*

 *I received my M.Eng. from Institute of Automation, Chinese Academy of Sciences in 2019 and B.Eng. from SCUT(South China University of Technology) in 2016.*